Sensedia/open-tools/rutil/README.md

 ``rutil`` is a small command line utility that lets you selectively dump, restore and query a redis database, peek into stored data and pretty print json contents.

 > Attention!!!
 This code is a fork of project [``rutil``](https://github.com/pampa/rutil)
-> We will try to contact the initial developers of the project and open a PR.
+> We try to contact the initial developers: https://github.com/pampa/rutil/issues/6.
 Parallel to this, improvements were made to the code to be compiled with [Go](https://golang.org/) 1.15 and a Docker image was created to facilitate distribution and use.

 Credits for: